Russell-Hunter, W. D. Department of Biology, Syracuse University, Syracuse, New York.

 - Additional Reading

-A major phylum of the animal kingdom comprising an extreme diversity of external body forms (oysters, clams, chitons, snails, slugs, squid, and octopuses, among others), all based on a remarkably uniform basic plan of structure and function.
-The phylum name Mollusca is derived from mollis, meaning soft, referring to the soft body within a hard calcareous shell, which is usually diagnostic.
+A major phylum of the animal kingdom comprising a diverse group of unsegmented, soft-bodied invertebrates.
+The phylum Mollusca is one of the most significant groupings of invertebrate animals.
+Members of the Mollusca, termed mollusks or molluscs, display an extreme diversity of external body forms, all based on a remarkably uniform basic plan of structure and function.
+Oysters, clams, chitons, mussels (Fig. 1), snails, slugs, squids, and octopuses are some of the most notable mollusks.
+Etymologically, the phylum name Mollusca is derived from mollis, meaning soft, referring to the soft body within a hard calcareous shell, which is usually diagnostic.
 Soft-bodied mollusks make extensive use of ciliary and mucous mechanisms in feeding, locomotion, and reproduction.
-Most molluscan species are readily recognizable as such.
+See also: Animal; Animal kingdom; Biodiversity

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.